OpenVidu/openvidu.io/docs/docs/self-hosting/ha/aws/admin.md

 # OpenVidu High Availability: AWS Administration

-!!! warning

-    While in **BETA** this section is subject to changes.
-We are working to simplify the configuration and administration of OpenVidu High Availability.

 The deployment of OpenVidu High Availability on AWS is automated using AWS CloudFormation, with 4 EC2 Instances as Master Nodes and any number of Media Nodes managed within an [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html){:target=_blank}.
 The Auto Scaling Group of Media Nodes is configured to scale based on the target average CPU utilization.

 Internally, the AWS deployment mirrors the on-premises setup, allowing you to follow the same administration and configuration guidelines provided in the [On Premises High Availability](../on-premises/admin.md) documentation.
 However, there are specific considerations unique to the AWS environment that are worth taking into account.